IgorDrgonec/VectorBT-Flask/docs/docs/documentation/data/remote.md

 ```

 !!! note
-    Binance, Yahoo Finance, and CCXT have different symbol notations.
+    Different remote data classes may have different symbol notations, such as `BTC/USDT` in CCXT,
+    `BTC-USD` in Yahoo Finance, `BTCUSDT` in Binance, `X:BTCUSD` in Polygon.io, etc.

 [=100% "Symbol 2/2"]{: .candystripe}